 Two of the world's largest marine protected areas (MPAs) are located within the US Exclusive Economic Zone (EEZ) of the Pacific Islands Region and approximately 50% of the US waters in the region are closed to commercial fishing.
 Large-scale MPAs have displaced fishing effort of Hawaii longline and US purse seine vessels into international waters, which are also fished by tuna fleets of several nations.
 There is an emerging United Nations (UN) Law of the Sea Convention on Protecting Marine Biodiversity in areas Beyond National Jurisdiction, which may establish MPAs in international waters.
 This can be analyzed under a Management Strategy Evaluation (MSE) framework.
+The Biden Adminstration is also proceeding with the "America the Beautiful" Initiative which includes endeavors to reserve 30% of marine and terrestrial ecosystems for conservation purposes.

-PF3.1 - Information Gap: There is a lack of information on the effects of large-scale MPAs on US fishing fleets in the US Pacific Islands Region.
+PF3.1[MSE] - Information Gap: There is a lack of information on the effects of large-scale MPAs on US fishing fleets in the US Pacific Islands Region.